As an open source project, mastercomfig appreciates the community’s help in improving it.

 Uncommon: These are launch options most people will not use, but will still satisfy a valid use case

 Experimental: These are launch options that are being tested to be moved elsewhere as their effects are not clear

 Put your launch option in the appropriate section and if it’s in the

 Launch Options section, add it to the launch options line for easy copying.

-Here’s a list of launch options to help you out.
+Here’s lists of launch options to help you out:

 Information about generating them can be found here.